 Step 2: Create the subscription

 Let’s take an example for a clear understanding.
 Imagine you are selling a magazine subscription that renews at $6 every month for 10 months.
 And let’s say the product is on a sale and now sells at $4.99 every month.
-So, 10 months magazine subscription, base price - $6, sale price - $4.99.
+So, base price - $6, sale price - $4.99 and magazine subscription is for 10 months.

 Now, to create this subscription plan, add a new product in your WooCommerce online store and mark it as a subscription product in the product type, either simple or variable.